A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 Venice

-Visitors in Venice can get around quickly with the extensive public transit system.
+With a huge network, the transit system in Venice can get you around easily.
 There is a comprehensive boat and ferry system that includes aporettos, alilagunas, private water taxis, gondolas, and traghettos.

 Is Shanghai or Venice a more walkable city?